 Accelerators’ impact on participants’ legitimacy.
-Participants were asked to rate six items, on a 7-point scale ranging from -3 (decreased a lot) through 0 (did not change) to +3 (increased a lot), the change they experienced on their legitimacy and their startup legitimacy in the eyes of venture capitalists (VCs), potential partners, and other ecosystem agents, following the program.
+Participants were asked to rate six items on a 7-point scale ranging from -3 (decreased a lot) through 0 (did not change) to +3 (increased a lot).
+The ratings reflected the changes participants experienced regarding their legitimacy, and their startup’s legitimacy, in the eyes of venture capitalists (VCs), potential partners, and other ecosystem agents, following the program.
 The six ratings were combined to an aggregated measure of change in legitimacy (Cronbach alpha = .85).

 Insert Table 1a Here

 Control variables.
-For a secondary, exploratory analyses, we used control variables to examine the residual gender effects on our outcome variables, considering those variables that might account for gender differences.
-These control variables were: founder’s age upon entering the program, founder’s obtaining an MA or higher degree prior to the program (dummy coded as 0 = no, 1 = yes), founder's entrepreneurial experience prior to the program (0 = no, 1 = yes), founder entering the accelerator at the idea validations stage (0 = no, 1 = yes) and founder prior accelerator participation experience (0 = no, 1 = yes).
-We do not have specific hypotheses regarding these regressions, rather, we believe that assessing the robustness of gender effect on the outcome variables might illuminate some of their causes.
+For a secondary and exploratory analyses, we used control variables to examine the residual gender effects on our outcome variables, considering those variables that might account for gender differences.
+These control variables were: the founder’s age upon entering the program, the founder’s level of education prior to the program, (obtaining an MA or higher degree prior to the program was coded as 1, otherwise the variable was coded as 0), the founder’s entrepreneurial experience prior to the program (0 = no, 1 = yes), whether the founder entered the accelerator at the idea validations stage (0 = no, 1 = yes), and the founder’s prior accelerator participation experience (0 = no, 1 = yes).
+We do not have specific hypotheses regarding these regressions.
+Rather, we believe that assessing the robustness of gender effect on the outcome variables might illuminate some of their causes.
 Descriptions of the control appear in Table 1b.

 Additional background variables.
 Finally, participants reported their educational and occupational background prior to the program.